 Foundation News & Events / Page 2

-Seven New York City community-based organizations have been awarded $25,000 grants to improve the quality of their youth programs.
-Our Youth Services Improvement Grants program supports organizations that have demonstrated success but have also identified an area that if improved would enhance […]
+The William T. Grant Foundation is pleased to announce that it has awarded five community-based organizations in New York City $25,000 grants to improve the quality of their youth programs.
+The Foundation’s Youth Service Improvement Grants program supports medium-sized organizations that have demonstrated success but have also identified an area that if improved would enhance […]